Exact algorithms for semidefinite programs with degenerate feasible set: Introduction

-More recently, algorithms for solving exactly {\em generic} LMI \cite{HNS2015c} and {\em generic} rank-constrained SDP \cite{Naldi2016357} have been designed, with runtime polynomial in $n$ (the number of variables, or equivalently the dimension of the affine section defining $\spec(A)$) if $m$ (the size of the matrix) is fixed.
-Because of the high degrees needed to encode the output \cite{stu}, they cannot compete with numerical software but on small size problems offer a nice complement to these techniques in situations where numerical issues are encountered.
+More recently, algorithms have been designed for solving exactly {\em generic} LMI in \cite{HNS2015c, spectra} and {\em generic} rank-constrained SDP in \cite{naldiIssac2016integral}, with runtime polynomial in $n$ (the number of variables, or equivalently the dimension of the affine section defining $\spec(A)$) if $m$ (the size of the matrix) is fixed.
+Because of the high degrees needed to encode the output ({\it cf.} \cite{stu}), they cannot in general compete with numerical software.
+On small size problems they may however offer a nice complement to these techniques in situations where numerical issues are encountered.
 In both cases, {genericity} assumptions on the input are required.
 This means that for some special problems (lying in some Zariski closed subset of the space spanned by the entries of matrices $A_i$), these algorithms cannot be applied.